 Better inventory maintenance

-With drones, you also have better access to the quarry without having to actually move around the place.
+With drone mineral surveying, you also have better access to the quarry without having to actually move around the place.
 You can even access the entire mine site or quarry and data right from your desktop!

 Drones capture and directly stream real-time images and data to your computer.
 You can keep an eye on all the operations without leaving the office.
 This includes auditing on-site materials, checking productivity, and monitoring procedures.

 With aerial mapping you can reconstruct the area and create accurate 3D maps and models of the quarry or mine site.